Gooseus/nimaws/README.md

 * Fix the one test written (sigv4_test.nim)
 * Write tests for `tests/aws-sig-v4-test-suite/*`
-* Generate or build more specific objects for AWS services either from standard API definitions
+* Generate or write more service specific modules from API definitions
-* More examples for other common AWS tasks
+* Make more examples for other common AWS tasks
+* Better documentation of public API
+* Cache the signing key on the client and check for signing key expiration to recreate key

 ## Modules